-Exposure of infants to some immunosuppressive medications may cause fetal harm.
-For example, the use of mycophenolate (CellCept[®] or Myfortic[®]) during pregnancy has been associated with pregnancy loss and fetal malformations.
+Exposure of infants to immunosuppressive medications may cause fetal harm.
+For example, the use of mycophenolate (CellCept® or Myfortic) during pregnancy has been associated with pregnancy loss and fetal malformations.
 However, discontinuing these medications can result in rejection or loss of the transplanted organ.
-Patients should not discontinue any transplant medications without consulting with their transplant physician.
-There are alternative immunosuppressive medications that are used during pregnancy.
+Patients should not discontinue any immunosuppressive medications without consulting with their transplant physician.